brosensteiner/TeX.sugar/README.markdown

 # TeX.sugar

 TeX sugar for MacRabbit´s Espresso.
-The primary goal of this sugar is to be "injected" in TeX-style macropackages like a LaTeX sugar or ConTeXt sugar.
+The primary goal of this sugar is to be "injected" in TeX-style macro-packages like a LaTeX sugar or ConTeXt sugar.
 Therefor it contains all TeX commands for code-sense and syntax highlighting (325!).
-The sugar is designed for flexible injections of its zones/collections (TeX units, TeX comments ...).
-Plain TeX commands will maybe come in the future ...
+The sugar is designed for flexible injections of its zones/collections (TeX units, TeX comments, TeX number ...), but best is to have a look at the syntax definition :)

 If someone has suggestions or questions please let me know and [email me](mailto:brosensteiner@gmail.com)